Akina-Aoki/python_course/exercises/exercise_4.md

 ## 11. Theory

-a) What is the difference between = and == in Python?
+a)

-b) Explain the meaning of truthy and falsey values
+b)

-c)
+c) Why are strings considered sequences in Python?

 ## Glossary